LucasXu0/chook/README.md

 # chook
-A new approach to hook C functions in lazy symbol by using dyld info.
+A new approach to hook lazy binding functions by using dyld info.

 # Usage
+## Objective-C or C
 ```c
 #include "simple_chook.h"